Understanding Hypersensitivity Pneumonitis: Causes and Symptoms

 Interstitial Lung Disease (ILD)

 Interstitial lung disease describes a large group of lung disorders characterized by progressive scarring in the lungs.
-Scarring in the lungs causes problems because over time it stiffens lung tissue, making it more difficult to breathe.
+Scarring in the lungs causes problems because, over time, it stiffens lung tissue, making it more difficult to breathe.
 For some patients, the cause is unknown (this is known as idiopathic interstitial lung disease); however, for most patients, interstitial lung disease is caused by an environmental exposure or by medication.
-Environmental exposures which can cause interstitial lung disease include: asbestos, mold, silica, coal dust, grain dust, and bird protein (from feathers).
-Other causes may be: radiation, chemotherapy drugs, some heart medications, some antibiotics, and some autoimmune conditions.
+Environmental exposures that can cause interstitial lung disease include asbestos, mold, silica, coal dust, grain dust, and bird protein (from feathers).
+Other causes may be radiation, chemotherapy drugs, some heart medications, some antibiotics, and some autoimmune conditions.
 If you are concerned about interstitial lung disease and medication, your doctor can tell you if you are at risk.

 Lung scarring from interstitial lung disease is usually irreversible, but some medications can control inflammation and slow or prevent new scarring.
 However, prevention is always the best way to protect your health.
 Interstitial lung disease can be prevented by reducing or preventing environmental exposures at home and at work.
 An environmental health investigator can tell you if you are at risk from asbestos, mold, silica, or any other environmental factors in your home.